by Jillian Button, Hannah Biggins, Victoria Costa, Tiana Macleod and Alexander Batsis · 8 April 2025

 Failure to comply with the new regime may attract civil penalties under the Corporations Act.
 Additionally, ASIC can issue infringement notices for non-compliance.

-For directors in particular, there may also be concerns about the proposed requirement that directors provide a declaration in respect of all statements in the sustainability report, in the absence of full assurance of climate disclosures, and potential legal liability risks if such disclosures are later found to be incorrect.
+For directors in particular, there may also be concerns about the requirement that directors provide a declaration in respect of all statements in the sustainability report, in the absence of full assurance of climate disclosures, and potential legal liability risks if such disclosures are later found to be incorrect.

 The new regime may also present wider business risks, including: